LeoMartinDev/distille/packages/core/infrastructure/adapters/llm/gemini/README.md

 - `gemini.llm.ts` - Main adapter that implements the `Llm` interface for Google's Gemini models
-- `schema-converter.ts` - Utilities for converting our JSON schema format to Gemini's ResponseSchema format
+- `utils.ts` - Utilities for converting our JSON schema format to Gemini's ResponseSchema format
 - `gemini-2.0-flash.llm.ts` - Specific implementation for the Gemini 2.0 Flash
   model
 - `gemini-2.0-flash-lite.llm.ts` - Specific implementation for the Gemini 2.0